Camp next to Hadrian's WallView map

-t doesn’t matter if Hadrian’s Wall was a big ol’ Roman up-yours to the world or a necessary barrier to keep the ‘barbarian’ tribes out of England; it’s certainly more interesting and handsome than any wall has a right to be.
+t doesn’t matter if Hadrian’s Wall was a big Roman sign to the world or a necessary barrier to keep the ‘barbarian’ tribes out of England; it’s certainly more interesting and handsome than any wall has a right to be.

-And now for the first time in hundreds of years, you can walk along the entire 73 mile length from Wallsend to Bowness-on-Solway.
-If that sounds too much like hard work then take the time to immerse yourself in the fascinating history of the North Cumbrian section by stopping at the Hadrian’s Wall Camping and Caravan Site (www.hadrianswallcampsite.co.uk).
+And now for the first time in hundreds of years, you can walk along the entire 73 mile (117 km) length from Wallsend to Bowness-on-Solway.
+If that sounds too much like hard work then take the time to immerse yourself in the fascinating history of the North Cumbrian section by stopping at the Hadrian’s Wall Camping and Caravan Site.

 Just two miles north of Melkridge Village, the site is a stone’s-throw from the wall itself and as you might expect, more than a little eerie.

-There’s no better incentive for a day’s walking than unzipping your tent each morning and seeing the architectural embodiment of come-and-have-a-go-if-you-think-you’re-hard-enough.
+There’s no better incentive for a day’s walking than unzipping your tent each morning and seeing the architectural wonder.
 Now that you’re motivated, join one of the walking tours that use the site as a base and begin exploring the local milecastles, forts, and museums.